uglypow/helpdesk-backend/README.md

 - [localhost:8080/api/tickets/](http://localhost:8080/api/tickets/)`id` - PUT/UPDATE A TICKET
 - [localhost:8080/api/tickets/](http://localhost:8080/api/tickets/)`id` - DELETE A TICKET (not usable)

-**_DELETE will only return 204 status will but not actually deleting the content. if you want to enable the functiin you can go to tickets.js in controllers and uncomment the function inside._**
+**_DELETE will only return 204 status but will not actually deleting the content. if you want to enable the function you can go to tickets.js in controllers folder and uncomment the function inside ticketsRounter.delete route._**